Monte Walsh (1970 film): Plot

-Monte Walsh is an older cowboy facing the final days of the Old West era.
+Monte Walsh is an older cowboy facing the final days of the Old West.
 He and his friend Chet Rollins, another longtime cowhand, work on cattle ranches, preferring to do "nothing that can't be done from a horse".
 Their lives are divided between months on the range and the occasional trip into town.
 Camaraderie and competition with the other cowboys fill their days.
 When they find out that the Cross Bar ranch that they had worked "was wiped out during the last winter", they take work at the Slash Y ranch where their old boss Cal Brennan is the "range manager".
 At the Slash Y, they meet an old friend, Shorty Austin, another cowhand and bronco buster.

 Monte has a long-term relationship with an old flame, prostitute and saloon girl Martine Bernard, who suffers from tuberculosis.
 Chet has fallen in love with Mary Eagle, a widow who owns a hardware store.
 As barbed wire and railroads steadily eliminate the need for the cowboy.
 Monte and his friends are left with fewer and fewer options.
 The Slash Y isn't doing too well and Shorty is let go.
 As there is no other work available, he gets involved in rustling and killing, gunning down a local lawman.
 At this point, Monte and Chet find that their lives on the range are inexorably redirected.

 Chet marries Mary and will go to work in the hardware store.
 He tells Monte that their old way of life is simply disappearing and that, "Nobody gets to be a cowboy forever".
 Caught up in the spirit of the moment, Monte rides 40 mi to visit Martine and asks her to marry him, and she accepts.
 Monte goes on a drinking binge and rides an unbroken bucking horse that came from the Slash Y ranch through town, causing considerable damage, smashing through a plate glass window of a "china shop" and shattering the entire store's stock.
 A wild west roundup show owner, Colonel Wilson, sees him ride the bronco to a halt and offers him a job to perform as "Texas Jack Butler star cowboy, bronco buster and all-around wild man of the west".
 Monte considers the offer which includes a significant weekly salary and all expenses paid, but decides the work is too degrading and refuses.
 He tells Colonel Wilson, "I ain't spitting on my whole life".